 See: > LSF - L1 Long Short Fund - Cheat Sheet

-10. ASX CEFs fail to report their true performance figures against low-cost, passive/systematic ETFs.
+12. ASX CEFs fail to report their true performance figures against low-cost, passive/systematic ETFs.
 In the long run virtually all underperform!

 Not a single ASX CEF out of the 84 I track reports its performance accurately against the lowest cost passive/systematic ETFs that are relevant alternatives.
-In fact, much of the reporting of CEF performance is inflated, deceptive or misleading.
+In fact, most of the reporting of CEF performance is inflated, deceptive or misleading.

 In my blog posts, I provide objective Total Shareholder Returns (TSR) and NTA returns (both including franking credits) using Sharesight.
 Almost all ASX CEFs underperform after all expenses.
 Yet, most fund managers claim outperformance!
+And most CEFs with "performance fees" have charged considerable performance fees despite significant underperformance in the long run.

-Which CEFs blatantly advertise misleading expected returns?
+> Which CEFs blatantly advertise misleading expected returns?

-WAX - WAM Research - Cheat Sheet
+> WAX - WAM Research - Cheat Sheet

-PIA - Pengana International Equities - Cheat Sheet
+> PIA - Pengana International Equities - Cheat Sheet

-12. ASX CEFs under Listing Rule 7.1 can increase shares up to 15% every 12 months without shareholder approval via a Placement capacity.
+13. ASX CEFs under Listing Rule 7.1 can increase shares up to 15% every 12 months without shareholder approval via a Placement capacity.
 Some CEFs do so at significant discounts to NTA!
 In general, capital raising is often done at the expense of shareholders

 It's not permitted for any Open End Funds (listed or unlisted, active or passive, ETF or not) to issue new shares at anything other than NAV.
 Yet, just because CEFs have captive capital and are listed on stock exchanges, capital raising latitude, that is wholly unnecessary for investment funds, is legal and exploitable.